England World Cup 2022 fixtures: Kick-off times, route to final, and latest injury news for Qatar

 Southgate has opted not to take a gamble on the injured Reece James but Manchester City duo Kyle Walker and Kalvin Phillips are included in the travelling squad.

-Maddison sat out training on Thursday as staff week to manage his workload, but Phillips and Walker have been involved.
-Walker is expected to be back in action by the end of the group stage.
+Maddison sat out training on Thursday as staff work to manage his workload, but Phillips and Walker have been involved.
+Maddison will probably miss the opener against Iran and Walker is expected to be back in action by the end of the group stage.

 England's Group B opponents